- CU Teaching English as a Foreign Language (TEFL) Certificate

 Any community member using English as non- native language.

 A TESOL professional teaches fundamental or focused skills in English, privately, or to a small group on-line, in person, or a combination of both.

 Contact Jen Brondell (email@example.com) to set up an initial free consultation where we decide your English language learning goals and the type of coaching most suitable.
 See below:

 - Grammar Rules and Drills

 - Public Speaking Strategies

 - Academic Writing/Academic Integrity

-Small Group Skill Intensive: Minimum 2, Max 5 (Most Economical option!)
+Small Group Skill Intensive: Minimum 2, Max 5 (Most Economical option for multiple participants!)

 A group can request coaching on a particular skill, such as giving presentations or pronunciation.
 Coaching occurs on the Clemson campus and on-line.
 Students must have their first consultation with their group and pay together.

 - $1200 for 10 hours for entire group.